-2005 Port Vintage: This year produced a high quality harvest in the Douro region that has given rise to some outstanding single quinta vintage ports.
-The big producers did not declare the vintage and concentrated on producing single quinta ports from selected vineyards.
-The 2005 vintage ports are generally built for early consumption.
-The wines are already approachable but would benefit from further cellaring.
+2005 produced a high quality harvest in the Douro region that has given rise to some outstanding Single Quinta port wines.
+The big producers did not declare the vintage and concentrated on producing Single Quinta ports from selected vineyards.
+The 2005 vintage ports are generally built for early consumption; the wines are already approachable but would benefit from further cellaring.